alysivji/talks/_proposals/2020/submitted/202007--europython--pluggable-architecture.md

   - Advantages / disadvantages

 Motivating Example: Extend functionality of an existing library (5 minutes)
-  - Introduce problem -- auto-generate API documentation
+  - Want to auto-generate API documentation
   - Existing library doesn't support our framework
   - Use hooks to add new functionality